writerkash/Portfolio/index.md

       I am a bachelors in Electronics and Tele-Communication and a Technical Writer by profession.
 I am always keen about learning new technologies, and enhance user experience by creating quality documentation.
-  - section_id: about
-    type: section_content
-    title: About
-    content: >
     actions:
       - label: View Projects
         url: /projects